 Photos by Camilla Greenwell

 An innovative dance project helping women affected by cancer to reconnect with their bodies and access group support.

-Emily created Move Dance Feel in 2016 and is now working in partnership with three leading cancer support organisations across London; Bromley by Bow Centre with Macmillan Social Prescribing, Maggie’s Barts and Paul’s Cancer Support Centre.
+Emily created Move Dance Feel in 2016 and has since been working in partnership with leading cancer support organisations across London to integrate dance into their activity programmes; Bromley by Bow Centre with Macmillan Social Prescribing, Maggie’s Barts and Paul’s Cancer Support Centre.

 The project offers free, weekly dance sessions centred around artistic practice, where women come together to dance instead of talk about their cancer experience.

 “Move Dance Feel has provided a wonderful outlet for self expression and creativity, which I have found to be very healing.”

 Research has revealed significant benefits of dance in this context, helping participants to feel more positive, confident, active and able.

 Physical expression and creative exchange gives rise to strong social relationships, which helps participants manage challenges and reduces feelings of isolation and anxiety.

 Evidence shows that Move Dance Feel achieves greater wellbeing and can combat some of the negative side effects of cancer treatment, such as alleviating feelings of fatigue and improving body confidence.

 “I come feeling tired and I leave feeling like I have more energy!”